iomatix/Lugormod-X/__User_Guide/Readme.md

 # The User Guide

 ### Important Note: Do not use commands on the chat but instead press '~' button on the keyboard to open the console window.
 Follow the directing inside the window.
-### Small Note: There is not need to use full commands, it is possible to short most of them, E.g. profession -> prof, register -> reg, skill jedi heal -> sk j h etc.
+### Small Note: There is no need to use full commands, it is possible to short most of them, E.g. profession -> prof, register -> reg, skill jedi heal -> sk j h, etc.

 ## How to start:

 ### Registration, Login, Passwords, Nicknames:
-**To get access to most features on the server with Lugormod-X installed, player must log in to his account first.**
+**To get access to most features on the server with Lugormod-X installed, the player must log in to his account first.**

 - To create a new account, use '~' button to open the console window and then type the command **'register |username| |password|'**.